darjutak/docs.scala-lang/_sips/minutes/2017-10-24-sip-minutes.md

 Jorge Vicente Cantero was the Process Lead and Darja Jovanovic as secretary.

 ## Date and Location
-The meeting took place on the 24th October 2017 via Google Hangouts at EPFL in Lausanne, Switzerland as well as other locations.
+The meeting took place on the 24th October 2017 at 5 PM CEST via Google Hangouts at EPFL in Lausanne, Switzerland as well as other locations.

 [Watch on Scala Center YouTube channel](https://youtu.be/aIc-o1pcRhw)